-double Abs(double x) Returns the absolute value of the float pointer number x. double Ceil(double x) Returns the smallest integer not less than x. double Cos(double a) Returns the cosine of the given angle.
-The angle is given in degrees. double Exp(double x) Calculates the exponential e to the power of x. double Floor(double x) Returns the highest integer less than or equal to x. double Log(double x) Calculates the natural logarithm of x.
-This value is also known as In(x).
+double Ceil(double x) Returns the smallest integer not less than x.

+double Cos(double a) Returns the cosine of the given angle.
+The angle is given in degrees.

-double Max(double a, double b)
+double Exp(double x) Calculates the exponential e to the power of x.

+double Floor(double x) Returns the highest integer less than or equal to x.

+double Log(double x) Calculates the natural logarithm of x.
+This value is also known as ln(x).

+double Log10(double x)